Swipe to see connections

 “Let’s be clear, this is what happens when you are dealing with a crisis of this magnitude,” Adams said at a press conference a week after the incident—adding that over his 30-plus year relationship with Pearson, he’d never witnessed “a violent action” by him.

-That prospective lawsuit from Bell and Rosenthal is far from the only legal trouble Pearson is in.
+That lawsuit is far from the only legal trouble Pearson is in.
 The aforementioned DOI probe into Pearson widened in scope after a former NYPD sergeant, Roxanne Ludemann, filed a lawsuit against him in March 2024 that accused him of sexually harassing her and then retaliating against her when she reported him to her supervisor.
 According to the suit, while they worked together in the same office in 2022, Pearson asked her “sexually driven questions,” touched her inappropriately, and retaliated against her when she refused to act as his driver—all of which she said ultimately led her to resign from the police department.

 Ludemann said in the lawsuit that her then-supervisor, Inspector Miltiadis Marmara, attempted to promote her away from Pearson, but that Pearson blocked the promotion.
 After Marmara attempted to confront Pearson, the lawsuit alleges, Pearson pulled in NYPD Chief of Department Jeffrey Maddrey, who allegedly promised to “take care of it.”
 (You may recall that Maddrey has also been accused of sexual misconduct by a then-subordinate in the NYPD.)
 In her lawsuit, Ludemann alleges that she and her supervisor were subsequently transferred back to the NYPD, where they were bounced around from command to command and demoted, until Ludemann finally made the decision to retire due to the retaliation she said was orchestrated by Pearson and Maddrey.
 “I want what happened to come to light—that it started with me saying ‘no’ and doing the right thing, and the NYPD allowed this man to destroy my career and traumatize me,” Ludemann told the Daily News of Pearson.